Share this:

 Black Cincinnati Festivals

-Occurs annually on the last Saturday in April
+Occurs annually in February

 Washington Park (OTR)